How to keep creating in the face of overwhelming perfectionism and insecurity September 24, 2015 17:00

 Looking back, I now know that it was pretty silly getting all worked up about a blog post.
 Even sillier is that I honestly didn't have anything interesting to say over those four months.

-In retrospect, that period was when I was battling through a few learning curves like re-designing my own Lumecluster Shop, figuring out how to create metallic finishes, working on outside projects, and learning how to shoot my own videos.
+After all, that period was when I was intensely learning a lot of new skills and battling through a few learning curves.
 I also had this terrible habit of making sleep and rest optional.
 Geez, am I seriously beating myself up over not putting up a blog post?

 It's only right now, as I'm writing this blog post, that I'm accepting that it's fine if I don't post on a regular schedule because writing every week or every month isn't a desirable focus of my time.